Projects

 Coverage climbed from 59% to 90.92% with zero failing suites.
 Branch and function coverage both crossed the 80% CI threshold.
 The team could land the React 19 and next-intl v4 upgrade with real confidence instead of hope, and ~90 newly-reliable suites became the regression net for every subsequent change on a site serving 5-8M pageviews per day.

-Impact: Coverage 59% → 90.92%, ~90 suites revived or written, 0 failing suites
+Impact: Coverage 59% → 90.92%, ~90 suites revived or written, 0 failing suites, protecting a 5-8M pageviews/day site

 Tech Stack